 The ranges at Camp Buck Run are for the Cub Scouts only.
 Children under six years old and adults are not permitted to shoot the camp equipment.
-Trained range officers and staff will assist the boys with their shooting.
+Trained range officers and staff will assist the Scouts with their shooting.
 All range rules must be followed to ensure a safe experience.
-Any Scouts that shoot a score of 45 in the BB (Marksman) or Archery (Archer) will be given the respective award at their closing campfire.